Inclusive Search and Selection

 Reviewing Application Materials

 Beginning with the criteria in the position description, the search committee should decide how it will define and weigh each candidate’s essential knowledge, skills, and abilities.
-Creating an evaluation matrix or rubric will streamline the resume review.
-Recommendation letters should be reviewed and evaluated for unconscious bias and “doubt-raiser” language.
+An evaluation matrix or rubric will create an objective, consistent review tool for the resume review.

 Pre-screening